Top 6 Easiest States to Get PR in Australia in 2026

 - Skilled work regional provisional visa (subclass 491) - where you can live and work in regional Queensland.

-To qualify for subclass 190 or 491 visa nomination, you should:
+To qualify for subclass 190 or 491 visa nomination, you should ensure the following PR eligibility Australia parameters:

 - Be below 45 years of age.